Testing of software adds to urgency in race for driverless cars

 Now carmakers are testing prototypes on both sides of the Atlantic.
 While motoring in Germany commonly takes place on narrow roads, highways in the United States are frequently wider and may have more than six or eight lanes.
 The location of traffic lights and shape of road signs also vary.

-In September last year, California granted Mercedes-Benz a license to test autonomous cars in daily traffic if specially trained test drivers were able to override the autonomous mode at any time.
+In September last year, California granted Mercedes-Benz a licence to test autonomous cars in daily traffic if specially trained test drivers were able to override the autonomous mode at any time.

 California was following in the footsteps of Nevada, which passed a law in June 2011 to allow test drives of autonomous vehicles there, a factor that helped Google test its own autonomous prototype in 2012.